mvilain/ansible-role-common/roles/ansible/README.md

 ansible
 =========

 This role installs ansible on either a local or remote machine.
-It will install on a CentOS [67], Debian [89], or MacOS system.
+It will install on a CentOS [678], Debian [9|10|11], Ubuntu 14.04 to 22.04 or MacOS system.
 A lot of this code comes from Guy Geeringling's Ansible and EPEL roles.

 https://github.com/geerlingguy/ansible-role-ansible
 https://github.com/geerlingguy/ansible-role-repo-epel